Welcome to today's edition of the Rush 24-7 podcast.

 Time magazine had a big cover story headlined, The New Action Heroes.

-And it showed post together in the in the photograph.
+And it showed post together in the photograph, Michael Bloomberg and Arnold Schwarzenegger.

 Remember him, Arnold Schwarzenegger?

-Uh he was he was big for 20 minutes during the Gray Davis recall in California.
+He was big for 20 minutes during the Gray Davis recall in California.

-I don't know, I don't know what's happened to him since then.
+I don't know what's happened to him since then.

-Uh but uh Arnold Schwarzenegger and Michael Bloomberg, the new action heroes.
+But Arnold Schwarzenegger and Michael Bloomberg, the new action heroes.

-Uh they're not like these do nothings in Congress.
+They're not like these do-nothings in Congress.

-They're not admired in partisan bickering.
+They're not mired in partisan bickering.

 These guys are men of action and they're getting things done.

-Not not just not just any bit of the planet, but the whole thing.
+Not just any bit of the planet, but the whole thing, everything, every bit of the planet west of the Holland Tunnel, Mayor Bloomberg was saving.

 Thank you, Mayor Bloomberg.